 In general it’s advisable to wear layers – knitwear, breathable under layers and a raincoat to top it off.
 The weather changes constantly.
 We had everything from rain to sunshine during this 2 hour hike.

-Make sure to check our comprehensive Faroe Islands Guide – coming up next week!
+Make sure to check our comprehensive Faroe Islands Guide!

 And here’s a guide to another very iconic hike on the Faroe Islands:

 If you don’t have enough here’s the official Faroe Islands website with more hiking guides!